 #1 Low season

 From December until mid-March and from June to mid-September are our low season periods.
-During these periods, fewer people visit Wadi Rum desert, which means that it will be quieter in the tourist hotspots and at the sunset places.
+During these periods, fewer people visit Wadi Rum, which means that it will be quieter in the tourist hotspots and at the sunset places.
 And outside these places, you see even fewer people.

 #2 Excellent temperatures

 Average temperatures between 10 and 15 degrees are ideal for outdoor activities.
 You can hike through beautiful canyons like Abu Khashaba canyon and Burrah canyon.
-Or climb and scramble your way up mountains like Jabal Al-Hash and Jabal Um ad Dami.
-To enjoy great desert views.
-Or hike up famous rock bridges like Little bridge, Um Fruth rock bridge and Burdah rock bridge.
-Or do a 5- or 9-day trekking through the protected area.
+Or climb and scramble your way up mountains like Jabal Al-Hash and Jabal Um ad Dami to enjoy majestic desert views.
+Or hike up famous rock bridges like Little bridge, Um Fruth rock bridge, and Burdah rock bridge.
+Or do a 3- or 5-day trekking through the protected area.

 #3 Chance of precipitation